As we navigate through these challenging times, our primary aim is to service our community and to ensure your safety.

 As per many experts, a technique such as a blended learning method has the ability to combine the best of both worlds in a manner that is less costly, time-saving, and much more personalized for both the universities and students.

 As we tread deeper into a digital world, our learning modes are rapidly changing.
 Blended learning is a combination of online courses and face-to-face learning techniques together.
-Imagine having the best of both worlds for your educational needs.
-Blended learning provides students with the enriching experience of lecture videos combined with real-world teaching/mentorship to create a more wholesome and beneficial educational experience.
+It requires the physical presence of both teacher and student, but with some elements of student control over time, place, path, or pace.

 Blended learning is also well known as a filled classroom technique, in which students get the materials through internet sources and assignments are done in the classroom through team-based or project-based work in presence of respective teachers who actually act as a guide or a mentor additionally.
+It includes the usage of activities, such as online assessments, automated grading systems, and collaboration tools, to facilitate easier management and execution of learning processes.

 This particular technique of learning is not new.
 It has been there for a while but with the pandemic, it has been added into the limelight of a new context.
 Being able to swap seamlessly between in-person and online learning, or even run the two simultaneously for a student body that is geographically split, means that blended learning is now a top priority for many schools.